Artificial-Intelligence-Office/Search-data-using-Image-and-Voice/README.md

 The Audio files are sent to Google's Voice to Text API for speech recognition.
 The API uses machine learning models to transcribe the audio files to text in real time.
 The request to the API will contain the WAV file and specifies Google's 'command_and_search' machine model to transcribe short voice speeches to text.
 The response will contain the transcribed words.

 As next step, The images labels or Voice texts are run through a keyword extraction module as part of Natural Language processing.
-The code uses 'Retext-Keywords' javascript plugins using RAPID Automatic Keyword Extraction algorithm.
+The code uses 'Retext-Keywords' javascript plugins that use the RAPID Automatic Keyword Extraction algorithm.
 Candidate Keywords and phrases are extracted.

 The services data is stored within an Elastic Search program.
 It performs fast searches using indexing and custom text analysers.
 The keywords are sent to Elastic search as query strings.
 They undergo a process of tokenization and normalization.
 Services details that match the normalized keywords are returned as successful hits in the response.